 Professor William Whyte

 Like all historians, I am interested in people, but unlike many I am also equally preoccupied by things and places.
-I'm especially intrigued by what the serious investigation of the built and natural environment does to existing accounts of modern British and European history.
+I'm especially intrigued by how the serious investigation of the built and natural environment can help us tell new stories about modern history.
 My research has consequently often focused on architecture, and I have a special interest in institutions like schools, universities, and churches.
+I am also Editor in Chief of the Oxford Dictionary of National Biography, which tells the story of Britain in more than 60,000 lives.

 Research Interests

 To get a sense of the sort of work I have supervised, it is worth looking at the publications of previous doctoral students.
-Edward Gillin and Horatio Joyce have recently published Experiencing architecture in the nineteenth century (2018), a project which grew out of work we did – and a conference they ran – during their doctorates.
-Other students have published revised versions of their theses.
-These include Ursula De Young, whose DPhil thesis was published as A Vision of Modern Science: John Tyndall and the Role of the Scientist in Victorian Culture (2011), Daniel Inman, whose thesis was published as The Making of Modern British Theology: God and the Academy at Oxford, 1833-1939 (2014), Edward Gillin, whose thesis became The Victorian Palace of Science: Scientific Knowledge and the Building of the Houses of Parliament (2017), Matthew Andrews, whose thesis became Universities in the Age of Reform, 1800–1870: Durham, London and King’s College (2018), and Sam Brewitt-Taylor, whose thesis was published as Christian Radicalism in the Church of England and the Invention of the British Sixties (2018).
+These include Daniel Inman, whose thesis was published as The Making of Modern British Theology: God and the Academy at Oxford, 1833-1939 (2014), Edward Gillin, whose thesis became The Victorian Palace of Science: Scientific Knowledge and the Building of the Houses of Parliament (2017), Matthew Andrews, whose thesis became Universities in the Age of Reform, 1800–1870: Durham, London and King’s College (2018), and Sam Brewitt-Taylor, whose thesis was published as Christian Radicalism in the Church of England and the Invention of the British Sixties (2018).
+More recent examples include Graham Harding’s Champagne in Britain, 1800-1914: How the British Transformed a French Luxury (2021), Neal Shasore’s Designs on Democracy: architecture and the public in Interwar London (2022), George Entwistle’s The Cottage in Interwar England: class and the picturesque (2024), and Will Clement’s Inspecting the home: Urban poverty and public health in nineteenth-century France (2027).

 College website: https://www.sjc.ox.ac.uk/discover/people/reverend-professor-william-whyte/